PostHog/posthog.com/contents/blog/best-eppo-alternatives.md

 ### How does Flagsmith compare to Eppo?

-Flagsmith offers comprehensive feature flag capabilities, similar to Eppo.
-However, while Eppo is warehouse-native and integrates deeply with data tools like Snowflake and Postgres, Flagsmith emphasizes its open-source nature and flexibility in deployment options.
+Flagsmith offers comprehensive feature flag capabilities similar to Eppo.
+However, while Eppo is warehouse-native and integrates deeply with data tools, Flagsmith emphasizes its open-source nature and flexibility in deployment options.

-Flagsmith also call out remote config as a core feature, but behind the scenes these are really just feature flags with JSON payloads.
-Thus Eppo supports this too.
+Flagsmith also calls out "remote config" as a core feature, but behind the scenes these are really just feature flags with JSON payloads.
+Thus Eppo and any alternative that supports JSON payloads support this too.

 <ComparisonTable column1="Flagsmith" column2="Eppo">
   <ComparisonRow column1={true} column2={false} feature="Self-serve" description="Free to try, no mandatory sales calls" />